Azure Security Center free vs Azure Defender enabled

 If you've already got a license for Microsoft Defender for Endpoint, you won't have to pay for that part of your Azure Defender license.

-To confirm your discount, contact Security Center's support team and provide the relevant workspace ID, region, and number of Microsoft Defender for Endpoint licenses applied for machines in the given workspace.
+To request your discount, contact Security Center's support team and provide the relevant workspace ID, region, and number of Microsoft Defender for Endpoint licenses applied for machines in the given workspace.

 My subscription has Azure Defender for servers enabled, do I pay for not-running servers?

 No. When you enable Azure Defender for servers on a subscription, you won't be charged for any machines that are in the deallocated power state while they're in that state.
 Machines are billed according to their power state as shown in the following table:

 |State||Description||Instance usage billed|

 |Stopping||This is a transitional state.
 When completed, it will show as Stopped.||Billed|

 |Stopped||The VM has been shut down from within the guest OS or using the PowerOff APIs.
 Hardware is still allocated to the VM and it remains on the host.||Billed|

 |Deallocating||Transitional state.
 When completed, the VM will show as Deallocated.||Not billed|

 |Deallocated||The VM has been stopped successfully and removed from the host.||Not billed|